salt-die/ripple/README.md

 Simulation of ripples on a surface. (requires pygame, scipy)

-Left-click in the window to create new ripples.
+click or click-and-hold to create ripples

 'r' resets the simulation

 'j' jostles the ripples

 'i' toggles interference

+'a' toggles automatic ripples